tytrzecki/IBMDataScience/README.md

 # DataScience
-IBM Data Science Couse
+IBM Data Science Course

-This is a readme.
+This repository holds the work used to achieve the IBM Professional Data Science Certificate.